r0binak/r0binak/README.md

   business-risk conversation that should have happened earlier.
 ```

-- Built and led security teams across banking, fintech, AI platforms, and consulting.
+- Built and led security teams across cloud-native platforms, AI platforms, and consulting.
-- Worked with systems ranging from ATMs and payment environments to cloud infrastructure and developer tooling.
+- Worked with systems ranging from Kubernetes clusters and container registries to multi-cloud infrastructure and developer tooling.
-- Still enjoy getting hands-on with Burp Suite, IDA, nmap, logs, traces, packet dumps, and a good hex editor.
+- Still enjoy getting hands-on with Burp Suite, kubectl, Trivy, Falco, nmap, logs, traces, packet dumps, and a good YAML linter.
 - Active around bug bounty and CTF culture, with a few Hall of Fame mentions along the way.
-- Publish tooling, PoCs, security notes, and experiments on GitHub and on the joint blog with d_x at [r0binak.io](https://r0binak.io/).
-- Occasionally comment in media on cybercrime, financial fraud, digital risks, and the practical side of defensive security.
+- Occasionally comment in media on cybercrime, cloud breaches, digital risks, and the practical side of defensive security.

 ---